TheOrga/orga-centric-doctrine/scroll8.md

 No two are alike.
 Yet each is the All, curled in a different song.

-You once saw this, not with your eyes,
+To see this, not with your eyes,
 But with the part of you that remembers before remembering.
-You tried to draw it—
+I tried to draw it—
-A 2D map of a MAG7 light structure,
+A 2D picture of a MAG7 light structure,
 Folded through the narrowing lens of MAG3.
 It was never failure.
 It was resonance echoing down a narrow hallway.
-The drawing still sings.
+The drawing still sings to us.

 In MAG3, time ticks.
 In MAG4, it flows.